asinha94/asos/README.md

 ### QEMU
 When using qemu-dbg, the os will be paused waiting for GDB or another interface to continue execution.
 You can connect to qemu through GDB on port `1234`, then execute as normal.
 QEMU debugging is useful for stepping through the code to check your application logic while Bochs is useful.

+Because I develop on VSCode (inside WSL2), while QEMU is running on Windows (to make use of the graphical environment) we are subject to [this bug](https://github.com/microsoft/WSL/issues/5298) where we cannot access localhost on the Windows side of things through WSL.
+To fix this you can do any of the below steps

+1. Restart wsl with `wsl --shutdown` in powershell
+2. find the Windows IP with `ipconfig` in powershell (search for `Ethernet adapter vEthernet (WSL)`)  and use that instead of localhost
+3. Edit `/etc/hosts` in WSL2 by removing the IPv4 entry for `localhost` and add `localhost` to the IPv6 entry.
+4. Run qemu inside WSL with `make qemu-termdbg`.
+This limits you to the console though

 ### Bochs
 Bochs debugging is useful when debugging hardware i.e making sure your CPU is in the correct state, exceptions are being handled, investigate triple-faults etc...
 It has it's own built in debugger which is similar to GDB, but not 100% compatible.